rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/GCloud-Readme.md

   - `dns.resourceRecordSets.update`
 - Click `Create`

+This will give the account it is applied to the ability to edit all record types for all existing zones in the current project.
+Unfortunately, the current Google APIs don't allow us to further restrict this role so that the account can only modify TXT records or only specific zones.

 ### Create a Service Account

 Start by going to the [Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) page and make sure the correct project is selected.